Skip to main content

 In men, this manifests as decreased testosterone levels, a state known as functional hypogonadism, which itself correlates with increased visceral adiposity and impaired glucose metabolism.
 Women experience disruptions in menstrual regularity and ovarian function, impacting estrogen and progesterone balance, with similar metabolic ramifications.
 These interconnected dysregulations create a formidable challenge for metabolic health.

-Furthermore, the interplay extends to (GH) secretion.
+Furthermore, the interplay extends to growth hormone (GH) secretion.
 Sleep, especially slow-wave sleep, is a primary stimulus for GH release.
 Chronic sleep loss attenuates this pulsatile secretion, leading to a relative state of GH deficiency.
 Growth hormone possesses lipolytic and anabolic properties, and its reduction contributes to altered body composition, specifically increased fat mass and decreased lean muscle mass, further exacerbating metabolic derangements.

 Molecular Mechanisms of Circadian Desynchronization